oneoffcoder/books/docker/r-intro/README.md

 [R package sources are available](http://cloud.r-project.org/src/).

 Use [simple mass downloader](https://chrome.google.com/webstore/detail/simple-mass-downloader/abdkkegmcbiomijcbdaodaflgehfffed?hl=en-US) with Chrome to download all these packages.
+You can install packages [from local source](https://riptutorial.com/r/example/5556/install-package-from-local-source).